 Preschool and Kindergarten

 The Discovery Museum offers young students a chance to immerse themselves in developmentally-appropriate play, which is essential to early learning and overall healthy development.
 A warm and welcoming place to visit, every space provides a learning opportunity.
-Exciting and memorable hands-on exhibits connect curious learners to a wide variety of curriculum areas, while enthusiastic support from the museum staff encourages students and chaperones to explore, imagine, question, problem-solve, cooperate, and collaborate.
+Exciting and memorable hands-on exhibits connect curious learners to a wide variety of curriculum areas, while supportive museum staff encourage students and chaperones to explore, imagine, question, problem-solve, cooperate, and collaborate.

-View and download our field trip brochure here (coming soon!)
+View and download our Field Trip brochure here.

 Learning themes at the Discovery Museum include Water; Air; Sound; Force & Motion; Math; Simple Machines; Light & Color; Building, Tinkering, & Engineering; and more.